jasonsbeer/AmigaPCI/TechnicalManual.md

 When a parity mismatch is detected, and the target device's parity error respose bit (Command Register, bit 6) is set, the target device asserts _PERR.
 The device reporting the error must set its Detected Parity Error Bit (Status Register, Bit 15), regardless of the status of the parity error response bit.

-For MC68040 driven cycles, if the PCI Bridge detects a parity error and has its parity error response bit set (Command Register, bit 6), it will assert _INT2 and set its interrupt status bit (Status Register, Bit 3).
+For MC68040 driven cycles, if the Local PCI Bridge detects a parity error and has its parity error response bit set (Command Register, bit 6), it will assert _INT2 and set its interrupt status bit (Status Register, Bit 3).
 PCI drivers are expected to respond to this interrupt and poll their device's Parity Error Bit.
-The driver should then clear the interrupt in the PCI Bridge (Status Register, Bit 3) and retry or cancel the cycle.
+The driver should then clear the interrupt in the Local PCI Bridge (Status Register, Bit 3) and retry or cancel the cycle.

 IS THIS OVERKILL?
 PROBABLY.